September 1st, 2021

 ABOUT THE JOB

-We are looking for a Bioinformatics Programmer to join our team and help us analyze large-scale microbial genomic data, including whole-genome sequences, metagenomes, and RNA-Seq.
-You will be embedded in a highly collaborative environment that spans different areas of NYU's cutting-edge research, including antimicrobial resistance, microbial evolution, microbial pathogenesis, microbiome, and computational biology, while also supporting life-saving antibiotic treatment and infection control strategies within our hospitals.
+We have an exciting opportunity to join our team as a Bioinformatics Programmer.
+The newly established Microbial Genomics Core Lab at the NYU Grossman School of Medicine was created with the mission to empower microbial research with cutting-edge data analysis and genomics.
+The Lab is directed by Dr. Alejandro Pironti and is a critical component of the recently created Anti-Microbial Resistant Pathogens Program.
+The successful applicant will join the research community at the NYU Grossman School of Medicine and the Department of Microbiology, which provides a dynamic and exciting environment at the cutting edge of microbiology, infectious disease, and immunology.
+We are looking for a talented and highly motivated Bioinformatician to join our team and help us analyze large-scale microbial genomic data, including whole-genome sequences, metagenomes, and microbial RNA-Seq.
+The candidate will be embedded in a highly collaborative environment that spans different areas of NYU’s cutting-edge research, including antimicrobial resistance, microbial evolution, microbial pathogenesis, microbiome, and computational biology, while also supporting life-saving infection control strategies within our hospital system.
 Our vibrant and interdisciplinary team consists of computational biologists, lab scientists, and clinicians who work together to answer clinical questions, generate insights to prevent infections, and build predictive models.
+By joining our team, you will help us accelerate infectious disease research and create life-saving therapies.
+In our team, you will find an appreciative environment that welcomes diversity and supports your efforts to learn and grow.

 Assist in data analysis, write code, and deploy computational tools for the exploration of large-scale microbial datasets consisting of diverse types of sequencing data